 Talking about the real Chinese food, one thing I have to mention is the Chinese pickles.
 Although they are just normal Chinese daily food, they are unique and should not be neglected.

-The pickled white radish is very common one in Hunan province.
-Because they are marinated with the red chillies, the colour appears to be yellow or orange.
+Here are some examples of Chinese pickles from the place I lived in Hunan Province.
+The pickled white radish is very common one in Hunan.
+Because they are marinated with the red chilies, the color appears to be yellow or orange.
 In Hunan these pickled radishes are often used to fry with Hunan preserved meat or used as ingredient for rice noodle soup (as breakfast).

-The Chinese pickled white radish with red chilli is often served in breakfast, with congee or steamed buns.
+The Chinese pickled white radish with red chili is often served in breakfast, with congee or steamed buns.

 As seen in the top left of follow picture is the Chinese mustard plant (Zha Cai, 榨菜), which is often used in Chinese soup or dishes.